 Let’s look at these factors.

 Important: If you have any metabolic diseases or conditions, it’s very important to discuss any weight loss attempts and diets with your treating medical professionals.
 It’s always a good idea even if you are healthy.
 Follow these tips at your own risk.
 You can find the full medical information disclaimer here.

 The first rule for losing fat is that you need to consume fewer calories than you burn.
 You can theoretically burn off some fat if you eat at maintenance (same amount of calories in and out) and exercise enough.

-In reality, the amount of fat lost will be so small, especially in the less than optimal hormonal environment of the elderly, that the only way to effectively lose fat is by a caloric deficit.
+In reality, the amount of fat lost will be small.
+Especially in the less than optimal hormonal environment of the elderly.
+For most, the only way to effectively lose fat is by a caloric deficit.

 The higher your caloric deficit is the faster you will lose weight and fat.
 But you also increase the risk of losing muscle mass with a higher deficit.

 That’s why for the elderly it’s wise to have a very slight deficit to avoid any loss of muscle mass.
 The best way to lose fat safely is to start by calculating your recommended daily caloric intake with a daily calorie intake calculation tool.